Skip to content

 Clear documentation is crucial for effective exploratory testing.
 While it might seem counterintuitive to document a process known for its flexibility, recording your findings provides a trail for developers and prevents valuable insights from getting lost.
 Think of it less like a rigid script and more like a detective's notebook—a record of your explorations, observations, and the clues you uncover.
 This documentation doesn't need to be overly formal.
 Quick, concise notes, screenshots, and even screen recordings can be incredibly helpful.
 Remember, the goal is to provide enough information for the team to understand, reproduce, and address any issues you find.

-Leverage Pair Testing
+Pair Testing for Better Results

 Two heads are often better than one, especially in exploratory testing.
 Pair testing, where two team members work together on a testing session, can significantly enhance your results.
 One person can take the lead on exploring the software while the other takes notes, asks questions, and offers different perspectives.
 This collaborative approach not only helps to uncover more issues but also fosters knowledge sharing and skill development within the team.
 Sharing insights and brainstorming are key benefits of this collaborative approach.
 Consider pairing a tester with a developer or even a business analyst to gain diverse perspectives.